-Almost all states have similar involuntary commitment standards to Baker Act and Marchman Act an individual.
+Almost all states have similar involuntary commitment standards to the Baker Act and Marchman Act.
 These can include both inpatient and outpatient care.
 Since these laws vary on a state level, the criteria for filing can vary as well.

 Involuntary care is a tough situation for everyone involved.
 No one wants to be held against their will, but being proactive versus reactive in these situations can potentially save a life.
-It is important that an individual who needs treatment gets the help they deserve.
-When all else fails, a push in the right direction can be a turning point towards recovery.
+An individual who needs treatment must get the help they deserve.
+When all else fails, a push in the right direction can be a turning point toward recovery.